Inter-American Human Rights System

 The Inter-American Commission on Human Rights (IACHR) addresses human rights conditions and violations in the 35 Member States of the OAS.
-It began operating in 1960, observing human rights conditions via on-site visits, and in 1965 was authorized to begin processing specific cases of human rights violations; the Commission also holds thematic hearings on specific topical areas of concern, publishes studies and reports, requests the adoption of precautionary measures to protect individuals at risk, and has established several thematic rapporteurships for the study of particular rights or particular groups in the hemisphere.
+It began operating in 1960, observing human rights conditions via on-site visits, and in 1965 was authorized to begin processing specific complaints of human rights violations.

-Complaints (petitions) may be submitted to the Commission by individuals, groups of individuals, and NGOs recognized in any OAS Member State concerning alleged violations of the American Declaration of the Rights and Duties of Man, American Convention on Human Rights, and other regional human rights treaties (listed below).
+Individuals, groups of individuals, and non-governmental organizations recognized in any OAS Member State may submit complaints (“petitions“) concerning alleged violations of the American Declaration of the Rights and Duties of Man, American Convention on Human Rights, and other regional human rights treaties (listed below).
 The Commission receives approximately 1,500 petitions every year.

-The Commission’s Statute and Rules of Procedure (recently revised) outline its structure, objectives, and procedures, although many aspects of the day-to-day processing of cases are determined by the legal staff of the Executive Secretariat.
+The Commission’s Statute and Rules of Procedure outline its structure, objectives, and procedures, although some aspects of the day-to-day processing of cases are determined by the legal staff of the Executive Secretariat.

-View the Commission’s published cases (reports on admissibility, merits, friendly settlements and decisions to archive), decisions on requests for precautionary measures, and applications to the Inter-American Court, in addition to its annual reports, thematic reports, and country reports, on its website.
-Webcasts and audio recordings of the hearings held during each Period of Sessions are available, categorized thematically here.
+The Commission’s website contains its published cases (reports on admissibility, merits, friendly settlements and decisions to archive), decisions on requests for precautionary measures, and applications to the Inter-American Court, in addition to its annual reports, thematic reports, and country reports.
+Webcasts and audio recordings of the hearings held during each Period of Sessions are also available online, categorized thematically here.